FluentData/training-r-intro-pkg/docs/1-Introduction/readme.md

 or if you do not need automation in your work, you may not need to learn a programming language.

-- If you cannot access data easily in your BI tool, R can read just about any data source.
-- If you need to save a large number of files, R can automate that process in a way that BI tools cannot.
-- Custom data transformations that are not possible in BI tools can be done with R.
-- Custom data visualizations that are not available in BI tools can be done with R.
-- Predictive modeling that is not available in BI tools, or only in a rudimentary way, can be done in R.

 ## Install R and RStudio